Last updated on December 21, 2025

 Teferi's Protection

-Teferi's Protection is the best protection spell in Commander, and my vote not just for best white instant, but possibly best white card.
+Teferi's Protection is Magic's strongest phasing card and the best protection spell in Commander, to the point that it gets my vote not just for best white instant, but possibly best white card.
 Esper Sentinel and Farewell might have something to say about that.
-Unlike other protection spells, Teferi’s Protection saves your entire board and you the player.
+Unlike other protection spells, Teferi’s Protection saves your entire board and you, the player.
 There are still ways to lose while phased out, but for the most part you’re free to kick back and avoid the mayhem.
 See you at the start of my next turn!

 Best White Instant Payoffs